One Drop in Rig – 1 Family for 10 years – A kayak sail that was fitted to two more boats.

 Paper Plans – Please discuss with Agent

-Quality 36 sq ft sails at excellent prices available from our friends at Duckworks USA.
+Quality 36 sq ft canoe and kayak sails at excellent prices available from our friends at Duckworks USA.

 Trevor’s original kayak with the original small rig.